List of awards and nominations received by Evanescence

-The list of awards and nominations received by the rock band Evanescence consists of 23 awards won and 64 nominations from various organizations and publications.
-Evanescence was founded in 1995 by singer, pianist and songwriter Amy Lee and former guitarist and songwriter Ben Moody.
-After recording and releasing three EPs and one demo album, they released their debut studio album Fallen in 2003.
+American rock band Evanescence has won 24 awards and received 67 nominations from various organizations and publications.
+Founded in 1994 by singer and pianist Amy Lee and former guitarist Ben Moody, Evanescence's debut studio album, Fallen, was released in 2003.

 After the success Fallen and their first single "Bring Me to Life", Evanescence won two Grammy Awards awards out of five nominations in 2004.
 The following year, the single "My Immortal" was nominated in the category of Best Pop Performance by a Duo or Group with Vocals.
 In 2008, The Open Door's "Sweet Sacrifice" received a nomination for Best Hard Rock Performance.
 Among other accolades, the band has also won three Loudwire Music Awards, a Kerrang!
-Award, a Revolver Golden Gods Award, and received a Brit Award nomination, three American Music Award nominations, and five MTV Video Music Award nominations.
+Award, a Revolver Golden Gods Music Award, a Rock Sound award, and received nominations for a Brit Award, three American Music Awards, and five MTV Video Music Awards.

 American Music Awards

 The American Music Awards is an annual awards ceremony created by Dick Clark in 1973.
 Evanescence received one nomination in 2003 and two in 2004.